coffee2code/quick-drafts-access/readme.txt

 = () =
 * Change: Update copyright date (2019)
+* Change: Update License URI to be HTTPS

 = 2.1.1 (2018-05-08) =
 * Change: Cast result of various filters as boolean values